MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsEventsPolicy.md

 Possible values are:
  - **Everyone**: Enables creating events to allow in-tenant, guests, federated, and anonymous (external to the tenant) users to register and join the event.

  - **EveryoneInCompanyExcludingGuests**: For Webinar - enables creating events to allow only in-tenant users to register and join the event.
-For Town hall - enables creating events to allow only in-tenant users to join the event (Note: for Town hall, in-tenant users includes guests; this parameter will disable public Town halls).
+For Town hall - enables creating events to allow only in-tenant users to join the event (Note: for Town hall, in-tenant users include guests; this parameter will disable public Town halls).

 ```yaml